-As of March 1, 2002, approximately 110 descendants of or persons otherwise related to D.W.
-Norris, one of our original owners, collectively control over 50% of the outstanding shares of our common stock.
+We believe that a significant portion of the outstanding shares of our common stock is broadly distributed among approximately 110 descendants of or persons otherwise related to D.W.
+Norris, one of our original owners.
 Accordingly, if the Norris family were to act together it would have the ability to determine the outcome of any action requiring the approval of the holders of our common stock, including the election of all of our board of directors.
 Circumstances may occur in which the interests of the Norris family could conflict with your interests as a holder of the notes or a holder of our common stock issued upon conversion of the notes.